KxSystems/compression-test-taq/README.md

 | `large` | A-H| 52 | 4849 | 707 738 295 |
 | `full` | A-Z | 233 | 11155 | 2 313 872 956 |

+Select `medium` SIZE if you run the benchmark with KDB-X community edition (which limits memory usage).

 ## Getting the CSV files